 Here are 10 tips for creating a healthy brown bag lunch.. the first one will save you hundreds of headaches!

 - Let them pack it themselves!
-Have I ever told the story of when Nathan traded his entire lunch for ONE candy corn?
+Have I ever told the story of when my son traded his entire lunch for ONE candy corn?
 True story!
 From that day forward, I started making my kids pack their lunches, so they would want to keep what they brought, since they chose what they brought.
 They can do this as young as kindergarten, I promise!

 - Get clever with the sandwich bread: we’ve used:

 - whole wheat wraps

 - We’ve never tried Panini bread, but that is an option.

 - A hoagie roll